realliyifei/cis700-interactive-fic-and-text-gen/README.md

 ## HW3 - Plot Graph Generation

-([webiste](https://interactive-fiction-class.org/homeworks/plots/plots.html)) Given stories (several sentences each story) of the same topic, clustering sentences to be nodes and computing node-wise confidence score to determine edges, then use them to plot and improve the plot graph.
+([webiste](https://interactive-fiction-class.org/homeworks/plots/plots.html)) Given stories (several sentences each story) of the same topic, cluster sentences to be nodes and compute node-wise confidence score to determine edges, then use them to plot and improve the plot graph.
 For more see [here](./hw3-plot-graph-gen).

+## HW4 - Convert WikiHow to PDDL

+([website](https://interactive-fiction-class.org/homeworks/planning/planning.html)) Given WikiHow article, convert it to planning format via PDDL, which can be automated by GPT-3.
+For more see [here](./hw4-wikihow-pddl).